Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 The Truth — Language Learning Takes Time

 People can be very impatient.
-Everybody wants the quick solution for everything!
+Everybody wants a quick solution for everything!

 Whatever may be the reason to learn a language, most people want to achieve success as fast as possible!

-The one thing that often comes to our mind, “Shouldn’t I be fluent by now?”
+The one thing that often comes to our mind is, “Shouldn’t I be fluent by now?”

 Or “do I have a career in foreign languages” since I am already studying for the last few months?

-Or maybe “How to become a professional translator or interpreter in 1 year?”
+Or maybe “How do you become a professional translator or interpreter in 1 year?”

 No matter where you look, you’ll find many answers to these never-ending questions that are either unhelpful, exaggerated, inaccurate, or downright misleading.